gearglow/ReptiliaWithATwist/The List.md

 The summer fell into a rhythm fairly quickly.
 Elysia had gotten into good enough shape that she'd been able to read the primers for more hard-style martial arts, like jiu jitsu, krav maga, and Shaolin animal-style kung fu.
 She'd moved on to 'Elysia's Combat Style: Stage 2,' which touched heavily on Jeet Kun Do.
 Mornings were spent training with Robbie, and afternoons were spent on everything else: reading her family's journals, writing to friends, fiddling around with projects, finishing up summer homework, and frequently meeting up with Hermione.
 After coming out to her, Elysia no longer felt the need to shift into her 'Harry Potter' shape around Hermione, and they both got used to Elysia's girl-ness surprisingly quickly.

 Elysia found that she really enjoyed runecraft.
-She spent quite a bit of time making some enhancements to her new glasses, such as adding night-vision, thermal vision, zoom, Mage Sight augmentation, and a thaumic analytics HUD -- she was particularly pleased with this project, as all of these enhancements were etched on a separate schema stone she'd shrunk down and wore as a pendant, and then tied into the glasses.
+She spent quite a bit of time making some enhancements to her new glasses, such as adding night-vision, false-color thermal, x-ray vision, zoom, Mage Sight augmentation, and a thaumic analytics HUD -- she was particularly pleased with this project, as all of these enhancements were etched on a separate schema stone she'd shrunk down and wore as a pendant, and then tied into the glasses.
 This gave her lots of room to add features later, too.

-She and Robbie took advantage of the other flagstones to add to the wards - aside from a self-erase on the newly-added wardstone, set to trigger whenever the original stone was flipped, they also added Trace shielding - which was probably illegal for a muggle house, but then again so were blood wards.
+She and Robbie took advantage of the other flagstones to add to the wards -- aside from a self-erase on the newly-added wardstone (set to trigger either whenever the original stone was flipped, or via long-distance triggering charm), they also added Trace shielding -- which was probably illegal for a muggle house, but then again so were blood wards.
 And both Elysia and Robbie felt that, since pure-blood children could practice magic all they liked without consequence outside of school, the law was a farce in the first place.
 Still, coupling it with a notice-me-not/*confundus* hybrid ward was downright inspired, Elysia thought.
 That particular combination, one of Robbie's ideas, would make any visible spells register to muggles as just Dudley mucking around with fireworks or, if inside, something on the telly.

 Hermione had expressed desire to learn some of what Elysia could now do (vocally and at great length), so Elysia began teaching her the basics of both mind magic and freeform wandless casting.
 As part of these, she and Robbie also started teaching Hermione some martial arts, particularly tai chi as it lent itself well to spell-channeling.